hakjuoh/Score-test-cases/docs/TestSuite10/TestCase10_6.md

 Pre-condition: The ACC under test has revision number greater than 1 and is in WIP state.

 ### Test Assertion:

+#### Test Assertion #1
-1. The developer can change the properties of the ACC and save changes with the following business rules.
+The developer can change the properties of the ACC and save changes with the following business rules.

 	1. Component Type cannot be changed.
 	2. Abstract can only be changed from True to False, except when the Component Type is base where it should be locked as True.
 	3. Object Class Term and Namespace cannot be changed.